 If you are asking me how my affiliation with Ramakrishna and Vedanta has enriched my life then the answer is simple: learning the language of Vedanta has deepened my capacity to understand and articulate Truth.

 What do you think has been the Indian contribution to the evolution of the world?

 There are two kinds of enlightenment: Indian and European.
 European Enlightenment is the triumph of reason and scientific inquiry over irrationality and superstition, the liberation of the individual from the constraints of tradition, patriarchy, kings, and class; and the creation of new forms of governance rooted in the dignity of the individual and the individual’s right to freedom and self-expression.
 In other words, European Enlightenment equals liberal democracy.

 Let me add that I don’t believe the West is a truly materialistic culture.
-A truly materialistic civilisation celebrates the senses, whereas the West abuses and deadens them.
+A truly materialistic civilization celebrates the senses, whereas the West abuses and deadens them.
 A truly materialistic culture celebrates being rather than having; the West equates being with having.
-A truly materialistic culture honours the body; the West fetishises it.
-A truly materialistic culture is deeply sensual and erotic; the West replaces sensuality with sexuality, and the erotic with the pornographic.
+A truly materialistic culture honors the body; the West fetishizes it.
+A truly materialistic culture is deeply sensual and erotic; the West replaces sensuality with sexuality and the erotic with the pornographic.

-India, with all its problems, is by far the more truly materialistic civilisation.
+India, with all its problems, is by far the more truly materialistic civilization.
 India’s challenge is to keep its holy materialism alive even as it continues to embrace science, capitalism, and democracy.

 Do you think Israel and the Islamic world of the Middle East can ever live in peace?